Nurses Share the Pros & Cons of an RN to BSN Online Program

 This specialized track allows current registered nurses (RNs) with Associate’s degrees to work toward their Bachelor of Science in Nursing (BSN) without having to start from scratch in Nursing school.
 To help you decide whether to advance your education and take the plunge, it’s a good idea to gather as much information as possible.
 Who better to learn from than other nurses who have once been in your shoes?
 Read on to see what nurses have to say about the pros and cons of an RN to BSN online program.

 The pros and cons of earning an RN to BSN online

 Pro: Attending school from home

 The online format can be a major perk for some students.
 Instead of worrying about commutes or battling traffic to school, you simply log on to your computer.
 Instead of lugging your bag around a college campus while trying to balance your coffee, you can settle into the comfort of your own kitchen.
 Instead of arranging childcare or for someone to let the dog outside, you get to stay home with them.

 Online RN to BSN programs recognize your existing experience as a nurse and help you bridge the gap to your BSN with as much flexibility and convenience as possible.

 Con: Staying organized can be challenging

 While you’d also have to stay on schedule in an on-campus RN to BSN program, the online platform makes some students think they can complete the courses when and how they want, but that isn’t quite the case.

-According to Tami Rogers, PhD, DVM, MSN, CNE, CHSE and associate Nursing professor at Rasmussen College, online RN to BSN programs are not like independent studies.
+According to Tami Rogers, PhD, DVM, MSN, CNE, CHSE and associate Nursing professor at Rasmussen University, online RN to BSN programs are not like independent studies.
 Students need to complete courses within certain time frames, and they will still have deadlines for their work.

 And it might not always be just you and your homework.
 “Students often have to work collaboratively to problem-solve and complete course projects—much like the real world,” Rogers says.